ElfIncredible/Twitter-Sentiment-Analysis---NLP/README.md

 - Load a dataset from a CSV file and assign column names.
 - Check the shape and missing values of the dataset.
 - Analyze and update the distribution of the target sentiment labels.

+### Stemming
+- Define a stemming function to preprocess text by removing non-alphabetic characters, converting to lowercase, splitting into words, removing stopwords, stemming the words, and joining them back into a single string.
+- Apply this function to the 'text' column of the DataFrame, creating a new column 'stemmed content' with the processed text.